Guide: The complete guide to blades and blade care

 How to clean a blade

 Take the blade off your clipper.
-Remove loose fur.
+Remove as much loose fur as possible from the blade and clipper with a clipper cleaning brush, or an old toothbrush.
+Push the smaller tooth set on your blade left and right to check for missed fur (take care not to push blades too far so they do not separate).
 Put the blade back on the clipper then spray with or immerse blade in blade cleaner while running.
 Run for a few seconds to loosen stuck hair.
-Hold clipper with blade down, so cleaner does not enter clipper housing.
-After cleaning, turn clipper off.
+Make sure to hold the clipper with the blade pointing down, so fluid does not enter the clipper housing.
+After cleaning, turn the clipper off.
 Remove blade and wipe dry.
-Push smaller blade left and right to check for missed fur (take care not to push blades too far so they do not separate).
-Oil before storing.
-Watch the video for how and where to oil a blade correctly
+Always oil after cleaning, and before storing.

 How to store blades